ulfnic/multipress/README.md

 	For example, two timely ACTIVATIONs of the script will run the second COMMAND.

 	Normal mode:
-		A series of command(s) with parameters divided by DELIM that undergo shell interpretation and are evaluated with eval.
+		A series of single command(s) including their parameters divided by DELIM which are run without shell interpretation/expansion.

 	Command String mode:
 		Does not recognize DELIM.
 A series of command string(s) evaluated with bash -c